Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/326-DTS-firmware-update.md

 1. Type in `dhcp` to obtain an IP address.
 1. Type in `chain  http://boot.3mdeb.com/dts.ipxe` to load DTS.
 1. Wait for `Enter an option`.
-1. Type 9 and click `Enter` to launch into Shell.
+1. Type 9 and click `Enter` to launch Shell.
 1. Run the following command to obtain `coreboot.rom` binary:

     ```bash
     wget https://3mdeb.com/open-source-firmware/{PATH} -O /tmp/coreboot.rom
     ```

     > This is not only way to obtain binary.
 For example you can use `scp`.

 1. Run the following command to flash firmware: